-- 1. The Board of Examiners determines the result and date of the final examination and issues the certificate as referred to in Article 6.3 as soon as the student has satisfied the requirements for the examination programme. - 2.
+- 1. The Board of Examiners determines the result and date of the final examination and issues the certificate as referred to in Article 6.3 as soon as the student has satisfied the exam requirements of the programme. - 2.
 Prior to determining the result of the final examination, the Board of Examiners may conduct its own investigation into the student's knowledge in relation to one or more components or aspects of the programme if and insofar as the results of the relevant exam give reason to do this. - 3.
 To pass the final examination, the student must obtain a registration for all components. - 4.
 To pass the final examination and receive the certificate, the student must also have been registered for the programme during the period that the exams were taken, the student was supervised or the student's work was assessed. - 5.
 A certificate may only be issued after it has been shown that the student has satisfied all obligations, including the payment of the tuition fees. - 6.
-The last day of the month in which the student satisfied all the examination obligations will be considered the final examination date (date of graduation).
+The last day of the month in which the student satisfied all the examination obligations will be considered the final examination date (date of graduation). - 7.
+Students who have passed the required final examination and who are entitled to the issuance of a certificate may, stating reasons, ask the Board of Examiners to refrain from doing so for the time being.
+This request must be submitted at least one month before the final assignment is returned or the final exam is taken.